Reinforced concrete: History

 G. A. Wayss was a German civil engineer and a pioneer of the iron and steel concrete construction.
 In 1879, Wayss bought the German rights to Monier's patents and, in 1884, his firm, Wayss & Freytag, made the first commercial use of reinforced concrete.
-Up until the 1890s, Wayss and his firm greatly contributed to the advancement of Monier's system of reinforcing, established it as a well-developed scientific technology.
+Up until the 1890s, Wayss and his firm greatly contributed to the advancement of Monier's system of reinforcing, establishing it as a well-developed scientific technology.

+The Lamington Bridge was Australia's first large reinforced concrete road bridge.
+It was designed by Alfred Barton Brady, who was the Queensland Government Architect at the time of the bridge's construction in 1896.
+It has eleven 15.2 m spans and a total length of 187 m, larger than any known comparable bridge in the world at that time.

 One of the first skyscrapers made with reinforced concrete was the 16-story Ingalls Building in Cincinnati, constructed in 1904.

 The first reinforced concrete building in Southern California was the Laughlin Annex in downtown Los Angeles, constructed in 1905.
 In 1906, 16 building permits were reportedly issued for reinforced concrete buildings in the City of Los Angeles, including the Temple Auditorium and 8-story Hayward Hotel.

 In 1906, a partial collapse of the Bixby Hotel in Long Beach killed 10 workers during construction when shoring was removed prematurely.
 That event spurred a scrutiny of concrete erection practices and building inspections.
 The structure was constructed of reinforced concrete frames with hollow clay tile ribbed flooring and hollow clay tile infill walls.
-That practice was strongly questioned by experts and recommendations for “pure” concrete construction were made, using reinforced concrete for the floors and walls as well as the frames.
+That practice was strongly questioned by experts and recommendations for "pure" concrete construction were made, using reinforced concrete for the floors and walls as well as the frames.

 In April 1904, Julia Morgan, an American architect and engineer, who pioneered the aesthetic use of reinforced concrete, completed her first reinforced concrete structure, El Campanil, a 72 ft bell tower at Mills College, which is located across the bay from San Francisco.
 Two years later, El Campanil survived the 1906 San Francisco earthquake without any damage, which helped build her reputation and launch her prolific career.
 The 1906 earthquake also changed the public's initial resistance to reinforced concrete as a building material, which had been criticized for its perceived dullness.
 In 1908, the San Francisco Board of Supervisors changed the city's building codes to allow wider use of reinforced concrete.

 In 1906, the National Association of Cement Users (NACU) published Standard No. 1 and, in 1910, the Standard Building Regulations for the Use of Reinforced Concrete.